-JIME is a peer reviewed open access online journal in educational technology that focuses on the implications and use of digital media in education.
-It aims to foster a multidisciplinary and intellectually rigorous debate on both the theory and practice of interactive media in education.
+JIME is a peer reviewed open access online journal in educational technology that focuses on the implications and use of digital media in higher or post-compulsory education.
+It aims to foster a multidisciplinary and intellectually rigorous debate on both the theory and practice of interactive media in higher or post-compulsory education.
 JIME was launched in September, 1996.

 JIME is currently looking for both a Book Reviews Editor and a Social Media Editor to join our team and like to hear from enthusiastic individuals with a vision for promoting scholarship and fostering debate in the field of educational technology.
 You can download the the PDF with more information on each role in the links below.

 Applicants are welcome for either role who have a PhD qualification in the field of educational technology; enthusiasm and sufficient (realistic) capacity to fulfil the time commitment required of the role (1-2 hours per week).

 To apply - please send a copy of your CV to firstname.lastname@example.org together with a cover letter explaining why the role is of interest to you and what you would bring to it.
 We are happy to answer any questions about the role via the same email.
 Applicants internal and external to The Open University are invited.
 The position does not attract a salary.